Diatrus/BetterRes/README.md

 # BetterRes
 ### For RootlessJB and root-based jailbreaks (unc0ver and Electra)
-### Only works on iPhones for now.
+### Only works on iPhones and iPod Touches for now.
 DOES NOT WORK ON IPHONE X.

 1. Download the github repo on your phone, and unzip BetterRes-master.zip.
 Find the BetterRes folder and copy it to "/var/mobile/".